Ex-congressman Nickel entering race to unseat North Carolina Sen. Thom Tillis in 2026

 In a campaign video, Nickel linked Tillis squarely to Trump and his early-term actions, as well as those of Elon Musk, who has spearheaded the Department of Government Efficiency.

-“When the chips are down, Thom Tillis lays down for the billionaires, for the extremists, for policies that hurt North Carolina,” Nickel says.
+“When the chips are down, Thom Tillis lays down for the billionaires, for the extremists, for policies that hurt North Carolina,” the 49-year-old Nickel said.
 “This is a moment for a new generation of leadership with a fresh vision and the courage to fight for what’s right.
 And that’s exactly what I’ll do in the U.S. Senate.”

 Other Democrats could still enter the race, with the chief consideration going to former Gov. Roy Cooper, who was barred by term limits from seeking a third term last fall.
-Cooper is the state's most popular Democrat and would automatically be considered the front-runner in a March 2026 primary if he joined.
+Mentioned among the top options to be Kamala Harris' running mate last year, the 67-year-old Cooper is the state's most popular Democrat and would automatically be considered the front-runner in a March 2026 primary if he joined.

 Cooper, who is currently on a short-term teaching stint at Harvard University, “wants to continue making a difference and he is taking time to thoughtfully consider what he does next,” Cooper consultant Morgan Jackson wrote in a text message.

-Some smaller-name Republicans so far have announced a primary bid against Tillis, as ardent pro-Trump supporters have questioned his fealty to the president and his agenda.
+Some smaller-name Republicans so far have announced a primary bid against Tillis.
+Some ardent pro-Trump supporters have questioned his fealty to the president.

 Tillis has been engaged in a delicate balancing act of voicing skepticism of Trump’s plans for tariffs or his pick for defense secretary, but then often turning to support the president’s agenda.